 15) Explore the Linnehalla complex

 Get out of Tallinn’s Old Town and walk to see Linnehalla.
 This giant concrete structure was built for the 1980 Soviet Olympics and was also used as a concert venue.
 It was meant to provide defense if the Finns attacked the Soviet Union by sea.
-Today, it’s a gritty reminder of the brutalist architecture the Soviets brought with them.
+It’s a gritty reminder of the brutalist architecture the Soviets brought with them.
 Be careful for broken glass – lots of locals will come up here to drink before hitting the clubs!
 This was definitely one of my favorite places in the city.
+You can now go inside on a guided tour with the Estonian Center for Architecture, which sounds amazing!

 16) Visit Kadriorg Park